 - Acting in accordance with the association's constitution and bye-laws

 - Exercising independent judgement, reasonable care, skill and diligence

 3. Find two other members to support you

-Each Board candidate must be supported by two other IHA members (either individual or employed by a corporate member) from different countries.
+Each Board candidate must be supported by two other IHA members (individual or employed by a corporate member) from different countries.
 Your supporters will need to agree to support your candidacy by having their name included on your nomination form.

-If you have difficulty finding two supporters from different countries, we will be happy to help in connecting you to potential supporters.
-If you get in touch with the team at our central office we can discuss this with you further.
+If you have difficulty finding two supporters from different countries, we are happy to help in connecting you to potential supporters.
+Get in touch with the team at our Central Office to discuss this further:

 4. Write your statement